ouracademy/website/README.md

 > Ouracademy is an organization that promoves the education in software development throught blog posts & videos 😃.

+This website is created using [Gatsby](#resources), MDX & Grommet for UI.
+It uses many Gatsby plugins for offline, analytics (through Google Tag Manager), Syntax Highlight (through Prismjs) and GraphQL for fetching Github (to automatically generate versioning of posts).
+It also has a `new-post` script to help you create new posts.

 ---

 ## How write a post